skupperproject/refdog/input/resources/overview.md

 #### Controller

-The Skupper controller is responsible for processing input resources and producing output resources.

-- CRDs and the Skupper controller (and system equivalent)
-- All of Skupper's logic is in the controller that processes the resources.
-- Control plane
-- Input resources and output resources
-- Router config
+The Skupper controller consumes the standard Skupper resources as input and produces platform-specific resources as output.
+The output resources configure the local site and router for the desired connectivity.

 #### Resource operations